pydicom/pydicom/doc/guides/user/quick_start.rst

               IMAGE: 5 SOP Instances
           ...

-The File-set can be searched using the :meth:`~FileSet.find_values` method to return a list of element values found in the DICOMDIR's records::
+You can search the File-set with the :meth:`~FileSet.find_values` method to return a list of element values found in the DICOMDIR's records::

     >>> fs.find_values("PatientID")